 Payment plans are available upon request.
 Please contact email@example.com to discuss this option prior to registering.

 The Accelerator fee includes the costs for the expert facilitators, program materials/tools, access to the online course content, and food/beverage provided during workshops (if meeting in-person).

 All workshops during the Investor Accelerator will be held virtually with video conferencing URLs sent to participants.
 For meetings outside of scheduled workshop sessions (such as peer coffees), it is up to participants if they wish to meet in person or virtually and they must supply their own virtual meeting URLs.

-The 12-week Investor Accelerator is laid out to meet your goals within the program and also accomodate unexpected life responsibilities.
+The 8-week Investor Accelerator is laid out to meet your goals within the program and also accommodate unexpected life responsibilities.
 If you are unable to attend a live virtual workshop, you will get access to the recording.
 All pre-recorded webinars and supporting materials will be provided via the Doyenne Learning Lab platform.

 All workshops during the Investor Accelerator will be conducted virtually with links and calendar invites sent to participants ahead of time.